Samantha Armytage: Controversies

-In March 2015, Armytage was accused of racism in an on-air interview, after congratulating a woman for looking whiter than her twin.
+In March 2015, Armytage was accused of racism in an on-air interview after congratulating a woman for looking whiter than her twin.
 After an online petition was signed by over 2,000 people calling for her to apologise, she did so.

-In February 2016, a Sex and The City themed skit on Sunrise with actress Kristen Davis backfired on Armytage.
-Davis had appeared on the show to discuss her work with the United Nations High Commissioner for Refugees, but later on Twitter expressed her annoyance that Sunrise focused on her role in Sex and The City.
-After the incident, Armytage, who was meant to MC and conduct an interview with Davis at a UN event in Sydney, was asked not to host or attend the event.

 In March 2018, Armytage hosted a segment on Sunrise focusing on Aboriginal adoption, during which she incorrectly claimed that Aboriginal children could not be fostered by White people and stated that "Post-Stolen Generation, there's been a huge move to leave Aboriginal children where they are, even if they're being neglected in their own families."
 Protests were held outside the Sunrise studio in Martin Place in response to the segment.
-In September 2018, the Australian Communications and Media Authority ruled that the segment had breached the Commercial Television Industry Code of Practice, as it contained inaccurate statements and "strong negative generalisations about Indigenous people as a group".
+In September 2018, the Australian Communications and Media Authority ruled that the segment had breached the Commercial Television Industry Code of Practice as it contained inaccurate statements and "strong negative generalisations about Indigenous people as a group".
 In June 2020, Armytage was sued for racial vilification over the segment.

 Personal life

-In June 2020, Armytage announced her engagement to partner, Richard Lavender.
-The two got married in a private ceremony in the Southern Highlands on 31 December 2020.
+In June 2020, Armytage announced her engagement to partner Richard Lavender.
+They were married in a private ceremony in the Southern Highlands on 31 December 2020.
 Armytage became a stepmother to Lavender's two daughters from his previous marriage.
+In December 2024, it was announced that Armytage had separated from Lavender.